 Expr class to obtain the untyped

-There are a variety of static methods that allow you to generate F# expression objects programmatically in the
+There are various static methods that allow you to generate F# expression objects programmatically in the

 Expr class without using quoted expressions.

-let binding, for example, you need both the definition of the bound name and an additional expression that uses the binding.
+let binding, for example, you need both the definition of the bound name and another expression that uses the binding.
 In verbose syntax, this is an expression that follows the

 Therefore, the following expression is not valid.